 The most popular spot is Cathedral Cave, which houses several Hindu temples beneath its impressive 100-meter high ceiling.
-These cave temples have become a popular pilgrimage site not only for Hindus in Malaysia but throughout the world over during the annual Thaipusam festival.
+These Batu Caves temples have become a popular pilgrimage site not only for Hindus in Malaysia but throughout the world over during the annual Thaipusam festival.
 The festival draws over a million pilgrims to the site.

 - The temple at Batu Caves was built by an Indian merchant named Thamboosamy Pillai in 1891 after noticing the mouth of the cave strongly resembled a ‘vel’ – the head of the Hindu deity Lord Murugan’s celestial spear.

 - The giant gold statue of Lord Murugan that stands at the entrance of Batu Caves is 140 feet and is the tallest statue of the Hindu deity in the world.
-The temple is also one of the most popular and important shrines to Lord Murugan outside of India.
+The Batu Caves temple is also one of the most popular and important shrines to Lord Murugan outside of India.